0somesh/Coin-Machine/README.md

-#
+# This is a lottery machine program made in python.

-This is a lottery machine program made in python.
+# MIT liscence